adblockplus/infrastructure/README.md

 Adding a server
 ---------------

+To set up a new server, you should first add it to the development environment and test the setup, then set up a corresponding production server.

+### Development environment

 1. Add entries in _Vagrantfile_ and _manifests/vagrant.pp_

 2. Add the host name to one of the manifests imported by